Last updated: June 22, 2026

 DeFi protocol exposure.
 The taxonomy classifies tokens, not protocols.
 A DeFi protocol that facilitates trading across multiple token categories faces overlapping SEC and CFTC jurisdiction with no single compliance framework.

 Stablecoin yield.
-Whether yield-bearing stablecoins qualify under the GENIUS Act or trigger securities treatment remains unresolved -- and was a primary reason the CLARITY Act stalled.
+Whether yield-bearing stablecoins qualify under the GENIUS Act or trigger securities treatment remains unresolved — and is one of the questions Congress is addressing as it builds out the broader market-structure framework.

 Political durability.
 The release is commission-level guidance, not a statute.
 A future administration could revise or withdraw it.